 Hatfield’s process seems to be an early form of “cloud seeding,” or the process of sending chemicals into the air that will react with elements in the cloud to produce particles of precipitation.
 Although this is certainly a more scientific-sounding process than “rainmaking,” experts today still debate the effectiveness of cloud-seeding.

 Hatfield’s main selling point was that he wouldn’t charge people until he had produced results.
 When asked by one reporter if he was really going to make it rain he replied, “I certainly will, or it won’t cost the people a cent.”

-In 1904 the Quaker from Kansas began by charging clients – mostly small farmers — $50 for his services, but word of his skills soon spread after a series of successful rainfalls and a year later he had upped his price to $1,000 per inch of rain.
+In 1904, the Quaker from Kansas began by charging clients – mostly small farmers — $50 for his services, but word of his skills soon spread after a series of successful rainfalls.
+A year later, he upped his price to $1,000 per inch of rain.

 San Diego’s Great Drought

 San Diego had long had problems with water supply.
 Since the city has little in the way of natural water sources, it relies heavily on reservoirs, which run dry during an extreme drought.
 This is exactly what had happened in late 1915 after weeks without rain and consequently brought the desperate San Diego City Council to turn to Charles Hatfield, despite the protests of one council member who ruled the idea nothing but “foolishness.”